medly/react-redux-typescript-boilerplate/README.md

 ## Getting Started

 1. Just download this repo and change the project name **OR** click on `use this template` button to create the new repo.
-2. Init the commitizen before committing anything in your new project. `commitizen init cz-conventional-changelog --yarn --dev --exact --force`
+2. Init the commitizen before committing anything in your new project. `npx commitizen init cz-conventional-changelog --yarn --dev --exact --force`

 ## Built With